neptune-ai/docs/docs/learn-about-neptune/experiment_tracking.rst

 - **Code**: The following methods are available for versioning your code in Neptune.
 Whatever method you use, whenever you create an experiment, the code is versioned.

     - **Git**: Neptune automatically fetches your Git information, like ``commit id`` or ``commit message``.
 If you have a Git repo (meaning, a `.git` in the directory from which you are starting an experiment), then Neptune automatically shows a Git reference in the experiment details.
-The same is true if the `.git` repo is above, in the directory tree from which you start an experiment. `Example <https://ui.neptune.ai/o/neptune-ai/org/fastai2-integration/e/FAI-3/details>`_.
+The same is true if the `.git` repo is above, in the directory tree from which you start an experiment. `Example git reference <https://ui.neptune.ai/o/neptune-ai/org/fastai2-integration/e/FAI-3/details>`_.

     - **Code snapshots**: You can specify files, directories or use `regexp` to choose files you want to snapshot and log directly to Neptune. `Example <https://ui.neptune.ai/o/USERNAME/org/example-project/e/HELLO-48/source-code?path=.&file=classification-example.py>`_.